 Director of Advocacy Resources

-Sally has more than 15 years of experience in non-profit development and management, advocacy and government relations, and coalition building.
-Prior to joining the Rudd Center, she coordinated advocacy and public policy campaigns for public health clients as a lobbyist with Judith Blei Government Relations.
-Sally also was a consultant specializing in project management and program evaluation for Middlesex Hospital and marketing and communications for the CT Farm Bureau Association and CitySeed.
-Earlier in her career, she was Assistant Director of End Hunger CT!, a statewide anti-hunger and food security organization.
+Throughout her career, Sally has worked on policy change initiatives focused on advancing health equity.
+She has more than 20 years of experience in non-profit development and management, advocacy and government relations, and coalition building.
+Prior to joining the Rudd Center, she coordinated advocacy and public policy campaigns for public health clients with Judith Blei Government Relations.
+Sally also was a consultant specializing in project management and program evaluation for Middlesex Health System and marketing and communications for the CT Farm Bureau Association and CitySeed.
+Earlier in her career, she was Assistant Director of End Hunger CT!, an anti-hunger and food security organization.

 Sally earned a Bachelor’s degree in International Affairs from Gordon College and a Master of Public Health degree from the University of Connecticut.
-Sally currently serves on the Board of Directors of Growing Great Schools, Co-chair of the Morley Elementary School PTO Health and Wellness Committee, and is a member of the University of Connecticut Master of Public Health Program Committee.
+Sally currently serves on the Board of Directors of root2RISE, a non-profit committed to promoting equity and access to outdoor learning and gardens and is a member of the University of Connecticut Master of Public Health Program Committee.